Adasat/CanaryFit/README.md

 ## Feedback

 We value your feedback!
-If you have any suggestions, bug reports, or general feedback, please feel free to open an issue on our GitHub repository or contact our team at feedback@canaryfitapp.com.
+If you have any suggestions, bug reports, or general feedback, please feel free to open an issue on our GitHub repository or contact our team at [GitHub contact](https://github.com/Adasat).

 ## License